StackExchange/stack-blog/_posts/2015-11-11-How-We-Talk-About-Diversity-at-Stack-Overflow.md

 title: How We Talk About Diversity at Stack Overflow
 author: sassiestone
 date: 2015-11-11
 description: Talking is hard.
-Diversity is harder.
+Talking about diversity is harder.
 no_comments: true
 tags:
 - company